xfacta/Automotive-LCD-RPM-for-Arduino/README.md

 - Rounding of RPM to 10's or 100's depending on range
 - Dim on "lights" input
 - Button to reset peak RPM
-- Outputs RPM as PWM for external shift light (on another arduino)
+- Outputs shift light data via serial for external shift light (on another arduino)
-- Offloaded sounds to external Leonardo Tiny
+- Offloaded sounds to external Leonardo Tiny - currently the Tacho doesnt emit any warning sounds

 ![Tacho](https://user-images.githubusercontent.com/41600026/235329704-6a54a9bf-f901-4835-ae28-00de2161cee2.PNG)